OpenPeerPower/OpenPeerPower.github.io/_posts/2020-02-07-community-highlights.markdown

 _Thanks, [Robbie Trencheny](https://twitter.com/robbie) & [cgtobi](https://twitter.com/cgtobi) for sending in this item in! 👍_

-## An auto-generating Lovelace UI theme
+## An auto-generating UI theme

-Dwain Scheeren shared a preview of his Lovelace theme on the [Open Peer Power Community Forum]((https://community.openpeerpower.io/t/dwains-theme-an-auto-generating-lovelace-ui-theme/168593)).
+Dwain Scheeren shared a preview of his theme on the [Open Peer Power Community Forum]((https://community.openpeerpower.io/t/dwains-theme-an-auto-generating-ui-theme/168593)).
 The cool think about this theme, is that it automatically generates itself!

 <div class='videoWrapper'>
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Wdh0q8K3JSk" frameborder="0" allowfullscreen></iframe>